symful/wdc/README.md

 1. **Frontend Only**: No backend server or traditional database is required.
 State is persisted client-side using Zustand with persistence middleware.
 2. **CDN-First Strategy**:
-    - Almost all runtime libraries (React, React Router, Lucide, Zustand, etc.) are served via CDNs (esm.sh) to ensure minimum bundle size.
+    - Almost all runtime libraries (React, React Router, Lucide, Zustand, PeerJS, jspdf, etc.) are served via CDNs (esm.sh) to ensure minimum bundle size and maximum delivery speed.
     - Vite is configured with `resolve.alias` to map standard imports directly to their respective CDN URLs during both development and build.
 3. **Optimized Build**:
     - **TypeScript**: Full type safety across all components and stores.